DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 conversation.
-She also shares her intimate stories: Her first boyfriend was black, and because she was being raised by her conservative grandparents, and because she and her boyfriend were stupid enough to try, they started with having only anal sex —”God, that was so painful!”.
+She also shares her intimate stories: Her first boyfriend was black, and because she was being raised by her conservative grandparents, and because she and her boyfriend were stupid enough to try, they started with having only anal sex —"God, that was so painful!".
 And then, when they got caught by Grandpa together in the shower, things became obvious.
 Her masturbation sessions in front of the webcam seem more to be curious experiments to overcome the profound boredom that she shares with her audience, than a service to them.
-Excess and mundane, boredom and orgasm, friends and audience mix into each other in *Vnmses*’ broadcasts.
+Excess and mundane, boredom and orgasm, friends and audience mix into each other in *Vnmses*' broadcasts.
 She does not appear as a sex worker trying to satisfy an audience, but as a twenty-something punk seeking satisfaction in her life with them.
 She never asks for tokens, but takes them as they come, plentifully.

-In the case of *Xaida*, a chaturbate.com member, who often broadcasted in highly professional, Hollywood-grade zombie makeup and outfit during 2012, her makeup and outfit did not appear to jeopardize her ‘realness,’ but on the contrary, offered proof of authenticity: Sex workers don’t look like zombies, and aren’t assumed to know much about the zombie literature either, therefore sophisticated makeup and costuming establishes the fact that the performer is a female artist seeking erotic thrill rather than a sex worker seeking customers.
+In the case of *Xaida*, a chaturbate.com member, who often broadcasted in highly professional, Hollywood-grade zombie makeup and outfit during 2012, her makeup and outfit did not appear to jeopardize her 'realness,' but on the contrary, offered proof of authenticity: Sex workers don't look like zombies, and aren't assumed to know much about the zombie literature either, therefore sophisticated makeup and costuming establishes the fact that the performer is a female artist seeking erotic thrill rather than a sex worker seeking customers.

-This is what I refer to ‘realness as a strategy’ as well as an effect.
+This is what I refer to 'realness as a strategy' as well as an effect.
-As much as the female performer on the webcam can really be a ‘housewife,’ a ‘coworker,’ or a ‘bored teenager’ seeking erotic thrill, she could be a sex worker presenting a carefully and meticulously constructed fantasy.
-So, any fantasy as such that is presented with sufficient believability, lacking any other reference, receives the power of ‘real’ by having the effect of ‘real.’
-I choose to use the term ‘realness’ in order to distinguish this form from other kinds of reality effects.
-What we register as ‘real’ often appears to us as a whole, verifiable and perpetual discursive construction, whereas the verisimilitude of the webcam is a temporal effect sustained by its partial and unverifiable image.
-Its irrefutable partiality also distinguishes the webcam image from the ‘illusion of reality’ that is aimed at achieving cinematic realism.
-‘Illusion of reality’ in cinema is an effect of ‘realistic fiction,’ whereas a webcam bears no script and it is decidedly not fiction.
-Rather than an ‘illusion of reality,’ a webcam, like an illusionist, inspires us to accept what it presents: it is impossible not to believe what happens before your eyes, although your logic tells you that a rabbit wouldn’t fit into that hat.
+As much as the female performer on the webcam can really be a 'housewife,' a 'coworker,' or a 'bored teenager' seeking erotic thrill, she could be a sex worker presenting a carefully and meticulously constructed fantasy.
+So, any fantasy as such that is presented with sufficient believability, lacking any other reference, receives the power of 'real' by having the effect of 'real.'
+I choose to use the term 'realness' in order to distinguish this form from other kinds of reality effects.
+What we register as 'real' often appears to us as a whole, verifiable and perpetual discursive construction, whereas the verisimilitude of the webcam is a temporal effect sustained by its partial and unverifiable image.
+Its irrefutable partiality also distinguishes the webcam image from the 'illusion of reality' that is aimed at achieving cinematic realism.
+'Illusion of reality' in cinema is an effect of 'realistic fiction,' whereas a webcam bears no script and it is decidedly not fiction.
+Rather than an 'illusion of reality,' a webcam, like an illusionist, inspires us to accept what it presents: it is impossible not to believe what happens before your eyes, although your logic tells you that a rabbit wouldn't fit into that hat.

-‘Realness’ in this sense also differs from what Baudrillard calls
+'Realness' in this sense also differs from what Baudrillard calls
 simulation: simulation, in his terminology, refers to an artificially constructed event that assumes the authority of the real, and substitutes the real without having any reference to it.
-By contrast, ‘realness’ asserts an ambiguity by being partial, its verisimilitude stems from its lack, its vagueness, in contrast with the overarching narrative of the simulation; it doesn’t project the whole that envelopes the present in the way Baudrillard problematizes.
+By contrast, 'realness' asserts an ambiguity by being partial, its verisimilitude stems from its lack, its vagueness, in contrast with the overarching narrative of the simulation; it doesn't project the whole that envelopes the present in the way Baudrillard problematizes.

-‘Realness’ in this sense, resonates more with what Gilles Deleuze describes as “virtual” at various points of his philosophical inquiries (from his early work in Difference and Repetition, to his late works on Cinema).[^16_Ozgun-Talking_9] Virtual, in his terminology, is not something “unreal,” or “opposite of real,” but a “potential,” a “nebulous state” of the real that constantly becomes “actualized.”
-For Deleuze, “reality” is the outcome of the dynamic passages between the “virtual” and “actual” state of events and things.
-The “actual” here, what becomes “actualized” in the context of webcam sex, is the erotic desire.
-Therefore “realness” is the “virtual” constitution of the desiring subject on/through the webcam.
-With no reference to the past or the future, with no other identifiers or discursive elements apart from (or use: beyond) the image itself, a webcam virtually constructs and affirms the “desiring subject,” purely within the temporality of that moment.
-“Realness,” the power of the webcam to virtually construct a “desiring subject” as such, is therefore the constitutive element of the medium, and it is directly related with ‘live-ness.’
+'Realness' in this sense, resonates more with what Gilles Deleuze describes as 'virtual' at various points of his philosophical inquiries (from his early work in Difference and Repetition, to his late works on Cinema).[^16_Ozgun-Talking_9] Virtual, in his terminology, is not something 'unreal,' or 'opposite of real,' but a 'potential,' a 'nebulous state' of the real that constantly becomes 'actualized.'
+For Deleuze, 'reality' is the outcome of the dynamic passages between the 'virtual' and 'actual' state of events and things.
+The 'actual' here, what becomes 'actualized' in the context of webcam sex, is the erotic desire.
+Therefore 'realness' is the 'virtual' constitution of the desiring subject on/through the webcam.
+With no reference to the past or the future, with no other identifiers or discursive elements apart from (or use: beyond) the image itself, a webcam virtually constructs and affirms the 'desiring subject', purely within the temporality of that moment.
+'Realness', the power of the webcam to virtually construct a 'desiring subject' as such, is therefore the constitutive element of the medium, and it is directly related with 'live-ness.'

-‘Live-ness,’ the temporality of the webcam, then, brings about a double transgression.
-On the one hand, it imposes the transgression of the sex work by blurring the markers between “desire” and “work,” and amplifies the core erotic fantasy by unhinging it from its subordination to “sex work.”
-The female performer, as non-sex-worker, ordinary woman - a desiring subject - becomes more desirable as she fulfills the fantasy perfectly with her “realness.”
-By appearing as a “desiring subject,” the female performer fulfills the underlying fantasy, and calls for active participation from the other party, who has to respond in kind and join the game by generating his own desires, just like the erotic play in
+'Live-ness,' the temporality of the webcam, then, brings about a double transgression.
+On the one hand, it imposes the transgression of the sex work by blurring the markers between 'desire' and 'work', and amplifies the core erotic fantasy by unhinging it from its subordination to 'sex work'.
+The female performer, as non-sex-worker, ordinary woman - a desiring subject - becomes more desirable as she fulfills the fantasy perfectly with her 'realness'.
+By appearing as a 'desiring subject', the female performer fulfills the underlying fantasy, and calls for active participation from the other party, who has to respond in kind and join the game by generating his own desires, just like the erotic play in